 In keeping with this charge, the Planning Board acts as an advisory board to the elected bodies with regard to: 1) preparation and adoption of the comprehensive plan and other plans (such as small area plans, natural resource protection plans, transportation plans, etc.), and 2) implementation of those plans by various mechanisms, especially preparation and application of the Zoning Ordinance.
 The Planning Board's role with regard to zoning issues is to conduct public hearings on proposed changes to the Official Zoning Map (i.e., rezoning requests) and proposed amendments to the Zoning Ordinance (i.e., text amendments).
 In addition to these advisory functions, the Planning Board acts as a final decision-making board in regard to subdivision of land and certification of areas as blighted for redevelopment projects.

 City-County Planning Board public hearings are now televised on WSTV Digital Media.
 Check the WSTV schedule for broadcast times.
 Planning Board meeting agendas and minutes are also available online.

 What the Planning Staff Does

 In short, staff help the Board do what it is required to accomplish under State law.
 Staff provide the data, information, and professional recommendations regarding land use issues and other planning policy questions to the Planning Board and elected boards to help them make informed recommendations and decisions.
-Staff accomplish this work through four multidisciplinary teams: Community Character; Comprehensive Planning & Design; Land Use Administration; and Addressing and GIS.
+Staff accomplish this work through four multidisciplinary teams: Community Character; Comprehensive Planning & Design; Land Use Administration; and GIS/Mapping.